 Our midstream operations in the Midland and Delaware Basins were established to service Diamondback's growing production and related need for midstream infrastructure to ensure reliable, low-cost, efficient development and operational flexibility.
 Our wholly-owned midstream system was built on Diamondback's Delaware Basin acreage.
 This opportunity complemented Diamondback's strategy to build a sizable and scalable Delaware Basin position with contiguous acreage to create economies of scale, control the value chain on its leasehold, maintain its position as a low-cost Permian operator and avoid the transportation of liquids by truck.
 Our Delaware Basin midstream infrastructure provides the ability to flow fresh water to the majority of Diamondback's Delaware Basin leasehold, providing Diamondback flexibility related to drilling, completion and production plans throughout the field.
 We expect Diamondback will continue to be an active driller in the Delaware Basin and will create significant production growth as a result.
 Additionally, we believe that the quality of Diamondback's underlying acreage will help ensure continued development even with lower commodity prices.
-As of December 31, 2018, only 345 of Diamondback's approximately 5,407 gross wells in its Delaware

-Basin drilling inventory had been developed, but our currently existing infrastructure in the Delaware Basin already has enough capacity to provide midstream services for substantially all of Diamondback's currently anticipated development.
+As of December 31, 2018, only 345 of Diamondback's approximately 5,407 gross wells in its Delaware Basin drilling inventory had been developed, but our currently existing infrastructure in the Delaware Basin already has enough capacity to provide midstream services for substantially all of Diamondback's currently anticipated development.

 Our midstream infrastructure systems have been designed, built and acquired to offer the scale and services to accommodate Diamondback's full field development plan and are expected to directly benefit from Diamondback's proven ability to execute on its operational plan and grow its crude oil and natural gas production.
-Our assets were recently constructed, require minimal incremental capital expenditures and, as of January 1, 2019, have the ability to transport a total of approximately 232,000 Bbl/d of crude oil, 550,000 Bbl/d of fresh water and 342,000 Mcf/d of natural gas, as well as provide 53,500 Mcf/d of natural gas compression and 2.685 MMBbl/d of SWD.
+Our assets were recently constructed, require minimal incremental capital expenditures and, as of March 31, 2019, have the ability to transport a total of approximately 232,000 Bbl/d of crude oil, 575,000 Bbl/d of fresh water and 150,000 Mcf/d of natural gas, as well as provide 80,000 Mcf/d of natural gas compression and 2.720 MMBbl/d of SWD.
 We believe that our status as Diamondback's primary provider of midstream services will generate strong free cash flow that we can use to fund our capital programs and return capital to unitholders through distributions, positioning us as a leading, high-growth, self-funding midstream services provider.
 We also believe that the combination of our midstream assets and the firm crude oil takeaway capacity on the EPIC and Gray Oak projects will provide Diamondback critical access to a vital long-haul takeaway solution for its planned development on its existing acreage in the Permian.
-Once these pipelines are operational, which is anticipated to occur in the second half of 2019, our equity interests in the EPIC and Gray Oak projects are expected to provide us with a steady cash flow stream from oil-weighted long-haul crude oil transportation.
+Once these pipelines are operational, our equity interests in the EPIC and Gray Oak projects are expected to provide us with a steady cash flow stream from oil-weighted long-haul crude oil transportation.
+We anticipate that each of the EPIC and Gray Oak pipelines will begin interim operations in the second half of 2019, and commence full commercial operations in the first quarter of 2020.
 Our strategy of proactively creating an outlet for Diamondback's growing production will drive increased volumes through our midstream systems and increase our free cash flow generation capabilities.